m-trivedi/recipe-app/README.md

 ### Additional Information: Is there anything else we should know?
 Feel free to share any insights or constraints you encountered.

-Thanks for inviting me to implement this app.
-I
+Thanks for inviting me to implement this app :)